-The Championship consists of a maximum of three (3) events in different countries consisting of two (2) races each, with a minimum interval of two weeks between events if possible.
+The World Championship consists of a maximum of three (3) events in different countries consisting of two (2) races each, with a minimum interval of two weeks between events if possible.
 Each event will take place over two days, one race each day.
+Alternatively in case of only one event for the World Championship, it has over two days 4 heats, all points count with heat length defined in rule 108.05.